-You hear your judgement screaming silently inside your head:
+You hear your judgment screaming silently inside your head:

 He’s only being nice because you are paying customers.
 If you were non paying customers, he would be walking right past you like the homeless people in the underpass a few yards away.
 He would probably look at you in disgust or apathy or both.

-And you wonder if this judgement derives from your own character defects.
+And you wonder if this judgment derives from your own character defects.

-You had two days to research the sacred texts at the Vatican Library and most of your thumbing through of things were based on St. Joseph’s last scenes in life—specifically scenes of his dying with Jesus by his side.
+You had two days to research the sacred texts at the Vatican Library and most of your thumbing through of things were based on St. Joseph’s last scenes in life—specifically, scenes of him dying with Jesus by his side.

 There, you also researched the last days of Jesus Christ, when he was met by Pontius Pilate, who clearly could see that Jesus is a good man, but relented with the pressures of the Jewish leaders who insisted that Pontius Pilate crucify Jesus on three grounds:

 The idea of doing good even if it is against the law is absurd to those whose eyes are blinded.